mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 $$

-Each of the partial derivatives could be computed analytically using the chain rule, but in our example we will use a numerical approximation to the gradient using finite differencing.
+Each of the partial derivatives could be computed analytically using the chain rule, but for simplicity, we will use a numerical approximation to the gradient using finite differencing.
 Finite differencing is a method of approximating the derivative of a function by evaluating the function at two points and taking the ratio of the change in the function over the change in the input.

 $$
 \frac{\partial pr_{a_t}}{\partial \theta_i} \approx \frac{pr_{a_t}(\Theta + \Delta \theta_i) - pr_{a_t}(\Theta)}{\Delta \theta_i}